Flag of Ireland

 Trinity College

 A broad range of industry areas are available.
 Placements are almost always in start-ups, SMEs, or non-profits.
 The internship sites are located in the greater Dublin area, so students should expect to commute for any in-person aspects of the internship, as is typical in and around the city.
-Due to the workplace evolution spurred by the pandemic, modality may vary between or within internships.
-Internships may be fully in-person, hybrid, or possibly fully virtual, depending on the placement.

 Placement information is typically provided approximately two weeks before the internship begins, with non-competitive interviews usually held with the company or organization around that time.